Run, Debug, Terminate Tests

 To start running or debugging a test, you can use the main toolbar, or a context menu in the Project tool window or in the editor:

 Right-click a test class in the Project tool window, or open it in the editor, and right-click the background.
-On the context menu, choose Run <class name> or Debug....
+From the context menu, select Run <class name> or Debug....

 To run/debug a unit test, you can also use the gutter icons.
 Click icon to run a single test, or icon to run all tests from the suit (fixture, in case of Google Test): Note: following the first run of a test, the gutter icons indicate the test state: success ( icon) or failed ( icon), as in below example:

 You can repeat your test session, or individual tests without leaving your test runner tab of the Run tool window.
 The tests are performed again using the same run configuration as in the initial run.

 Press Ctrl+F5 or click on the toolbar of the Test Runner tab.

 Rerun an individual test

 In the Test Runner tab, click a test case node or a test and select on its context menu.

 In the Test Runner tab, click on the toolbar.